noel3740/bamazon/README.md

 ### Manager CLI

 To run the manager CLI type in `node bamazonManager.js` in your terminal window.
-The manager CLI will then display a welcome message then prompt you to choose a task to perform.
+The manager CLI will then display a welcome message and prompts the user to choose a task to perform.
 The tasks available are "View Products for Sale", "View Low Inventory", "Add to Inventory", "Add New Product", and "Exit".

 #### View Products for Sale